cburschka/xbbcode/README.md

 This is a BBCode parser for Drupal that can be extended with custom tag macros.
-If you install it on your Drupal site, it will create a text format named "BBCode" that generate HTML out of text markup such as this:
+If you install it on your Drupal site, it will create a text format named "BBCode" that generates HTML out of text markup such as this:

     This is [b]bold[/b] and [url=http://drupal.org/]this is a link[/url].